Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

-where $\Phi^{\pm}$ and $\Psi^{\pm}$ are the entanglement Bell basis states.
-In superconductivity pairing, we naturally consider only the $"+"$ Bell basis states.
-In RVB theory, where nearest neighbor entanglement is referred to as bond, somehow only the $\Psi^{-}$ singlet Bell entanglement basis is used \cite{anderson3}.
-It seems hard to justify the minus term in $\Psi^{-}$ since $-J$ already appears as coefficient for the antiferromagnetic domain.
-We expect it to be $\Psi^{+}$ entangled Bell basis states.
+In superconductivity pairing, we naturally consider only the $"+"$ Bell basis states because $-J$ restricts the physics.
+In RVB theory, only the $\Psi^{-} $singlet Bell basis state was used \cite{anderson3}.
+It is difficult to justify the negative term in $\Psi^{-}$ since $-J$ appears as a coefficient for the antiferromagnetic domain.
+We expect this to be $\Psi^{+}$ Bell basis state.

-For simplicity, we assume that for a given doping level, the effective entanglement chain-length, $L_{eff}$, of all entanglement species are equal.
-This implies that the parameter $\Delta_{T^{\ast}}$ of the pre-formed pairing at the underdoped region is a decreasing linear function of doping levels, $d,$ Eqs.(\ref{delta1})-(\ref{delta2}).
+For simplicity, we assume that for a given doping level, the effective chain-length, $L_{eff}$, of all the entanglement species is equal.
+This implies that the parameter $\Delta_{T^{\ast}}$ of the preformed pairing in the underdoped region is a decreasing linear function of the doping levels, $d$, because $L_{eff}$ decreases with increase of doping.
 Therefore, we have